jcollard/CSharpCookbook/IfStatements.md

 During error checking, we often check a condition and throw an exception at the start of a method.
-It can help with readability to use single-statement bodies in this case.
-When you do this, the body of the if statement should **always** be on the same line as the if statement.
+It can help with readability to use single-statement bodies in this situation.
+When you do this, the body of the if statement should **always** be on the same line as the if statement to add clarity for the reader.
 For example:

 ```csharp
 public static string CheckGuess(string guess)